 I call this new skill Upsight.

 What exactly is Upsight?
 I’m still trying to figure that out.
-It’s something that I’ve been playing with for 2 to 3 hours a day almost every day for the last four years.
+It’s something that I’ve been playing with for 2 to 3 hours a day almost every day for the last five years.
 First and foremost, Upsight is a tool that can access another level of consciousness.
 Perhaps it would be better for me to say it’s accessing another part of my brain.
 One part of my brain is picking up information and a signal from another part of my brain.
 Information that had typically gone unnoticed.
 This part of my brain contains data and information that I’ve found very useful.
 It has answers to questions that I didn’t know I knew.
 It’s an area of my brain that I didn’t have access to before I went mad.
 Its like my own personal Wikipedia.
 In fact, I affectionately call the part of my brain that Upsight accesses Schizopedia.
 The reasons should be obvious.

 How am I doing this?
 Where in my brain is Upsight to be found?
 Where in my brain is Schizopedia located?
-How the hell should I know?
+I don’t know.
 I’m not a scientist.
 This is another reason I wanted to partner with an academic institution.
 We could figure this out together.
 Get some answers.
 Stick me in an fMRI machine.
 Run some tests.
 See what part of my brain lights up when I use Upsight.
 Find the location of my Schizopedia pages.
 Hook me up to an EEG machine and measure my Theta waves or whatever.
 I can do this on demand in a lab all day long.
 This is not metaphysical.
 This is measurable and repeatable.
 And I can prove it.

 I’ll discuss some more details of Upsight in my next 2 blog posts, but before I do, I want to talk about why I started this blog and who I’m hoping to reach.
 I know many people will read this and dismiss it out of hand.
 Say that I’m still crazy.
 I’m prepared for those skeptics.
 It’s to be expected.
 But there will be some of you that are curious.
 You’ll want to learn more.
 Hopefully you’ll keep reading.
 Perhaps you will tell a friend or a business associate.
 Eventually someone will read it at Facebook, Apple, Google, Microsoft or IBM.
 In time someone from a university will read this and they too will want to learn more.
 The people who need to see it will see it.
 Connections will be made.
 Research will begin.
 Of this I have no doubt.